 Musical ideas of harmony indicate a mixing of frequencies, which is a somewhat different notion from “humming along at the same frequency.”
 Two people at the same frequency isn’t really harmony at all; it’s a monotone.

 A harmony is a blending of different frequencies.
 In a relationship this means a mix of different moods, opinions, perspectives, ways of being.
 These different moods and ways of being move both in ourselves as individuals, and between us in relation to our partner.
 If we acknowledge this we see that many different kinds of harmonies are likely.

 We’re likely to favour one particular type of harmony in our relationship.
 Our favoured harmony may or may not match our partner’s.

 Different harmonies reflect different moods, feelings, images.
 Harmonies are organized into various keys or modes.
 In musical language, a “major” key has a strong unified tone, it drives forward, implies action.
-A “minor” key lags back a little, there’s melancholy, uncertainty.
+A “minor” key lags back, there’s melancholy, uncertainty.
 Other keys or harmonies correlate with tension, aggression, completion, sadness, joy, and so on.

-The classical Greeks understood musical modes (keys) as metaphors for archetypal patterns of feeling, the same archetypal patterns or forces that continue to move through us and our relationships today.
+The classical Greeks understood musical modes (keys) as expressions of various patterns of feeling, the same archetypal patterns or forces that continue to move through us and our relationships today.